nelgau/xe/README.md

 You might decide that no meaningful grouping exists and that's OK.
 Not every realizer needs to subdivide its members but some can benefit from the additional flexibility.

-If you request an object from a realizer, it will immediately provide one, at any time.
+If you request an object from a realizer, it will immediately provide it, at any time.
-You may return it, store it in a data structure or pass it as an argument to a method.
+You may return the object, store it in a data structure or pass it as an argument to a method.
+For all intents and purposes, this is the object you requested and behaves identically to it.

 But in reality, realizers act as a barrier between 'referencing' and 'holding' an object.
 Requesting an object from a realizer merely schedules it to be loaded at some future time.